 Last month, I was preparing for a business trip to Germany and planned to binge-watch Squid Game Season 3 on the plane, where there’s no Wi-Fi.
 I thought I’d download all the episodes in advance, but to my surprise, while Seasons 1 and 2 were available for download, Season 3 didn’t have a download button at all.

-As a people who often download 4k Netflix movies, that experience made me dig deeper into Netflix’s download rules for the first time—and I realized there are far more hidden limits than I ever expected.
+As someone who frequently downloads 4K Netflix movies, that experience made me dig deeper into Netflix’s download rules for the first time—and I realized there are far more hidden limits than I ever expected.

 Here’s the part that catches most people off guard—your Netflix downloads are basically on a countdown from the moment they land on your device.